jenkinsci/electricflow-plugin/README.md

 }
 ```

-## Creating and deploying applications from Deployment Packages to CloudBees CD
+## Creating and deploying applications from Deployment Packages to CloudBees CD/RO

 Using deployment packages generated from your Jenkins CI builds, the CloudBees CD/RO plugin allows you to create and deploy Java, .NET, or any other
 application to any environment in CloudBees CD.